St Andrew, Shrivenham

 The Benefice Choir

 The Benefice choir is based at St Andrew's and leads worship on at least one Sunday each month.
 It supports services at all of the churches as well as concerts and special Christmas services.
 They practice at 6:30pm on Thursdays - new members welcome.
-There is also a keen band of young servers who process, carry the cross, candles and banner and serve the minister during the service.

 St Andrew's Bell Ringers